slyall/www-darkmere/content/linux.conf.au_guide.md

 In the past there were speeches, charity auctions and the like.
 However in recent yeas these have been mostly moved to the wrap-up session so the dinner tends to be a bit more streamlined.

-No rules are set in stone, though.
-The 2008 conference dinner was held at the Victoria Markets in Melbourne as a general free-for-all social evening with no speeches, awards or auctions, some of which were moved to the Open Day on Saturday.

 ### Ad hoc dinners</h3>